5 Tips If You Are Nervous About College

 💡 Quick Tip: Make no payments on SoFi private student loans for six months after graduation.

-Learn About Independent Living
+2. Learn About Independent Living

 Students who are planning to go away for college should spend time before they go learning what they can about living independently.
 This can cover a wide range of tasks, such as learning how to cook, how to make a doctor’s appointment, and how to use public transportation.
-It could help students to work with their parents to make a list of tasks that the students need to get familiar with.
+It can help students to work with their parents to make a list of tasks that the students need to get familiar with.

 Some ways to get ready for college and living on their own can include:

-• Gathering a list of important phone numbers and addresses and entering them into their phones.
-(Doctors office, school counselor, roommate, etc.)
+• Gathering a list of important phone numbers and addresses and entering them into their phones (doctor’s office, school counselor, roommate, etc.).

 • Making a few simple meals so they feel confident in the kitchen.